TheZipCreator/Noodler/README.md

 ![logo](https://i.imgur.com/sNi6oi5.png)

 # Noodler
-Beat Saber map editor with Noodle Extensions support
+Beat Saber map editor (or really more of just like a visualizer, most of the editing stuff isn't really implemented) with Noodle Extensions support
 ## Requirements
 Java